-Rotating incandescents.
-'A rotating incandescent beacon produces at a given point in space a relatively symmetric light pulse with rather slow rise and fall times.
-The duration of the flash from a rotating lamp depends on several factors (discussed in Section 10.5), but typical.values for emergency-vehicle warning beacons are in the range 0.01 to 0.05 sec.
-If the lights are bright enough, these times may just exceed the critical duration, so that pulse shape may or may not be a factor.
+(c) Rotating incandescents.
+A rotating incandescent beacon usually produces at a given point in space a relatively symmetric light pulse with smooth, rather prolonged rise and fall, relative to the total flash duration.
+The duration of the flash from a rotating lamp depends on several factors (discussed in sec.
+10.5), but typical values for emergency vehicle warning beacons are in the range 0.01 to 0.05 sec.
+If the eye is adapted to a bright enough level of light, these times may just exceed the critical duration, so that pulse shape may or may not be a factor.

-With respect to both types of incandescent warning lights, new experimental work will be necessary to answer the decisive question: if all other variables besides the pulse shape (particularly color and effective intensity) are kept the same, are there differences in conspicuity among different waveforms?
+With respect to both types of incandescent warning lights, new experimental work will be necessary to answer that decisive question: If all other variables besides the pulse shape (particularly color and effective intensity) are kept the same, are there differences in conspicuity among different waveforms?